THYROID DISEASE AND ITS HEALING

 2. Selenium.
 Selenium is required to produce thyroid hormone and to convert T4 to T3.
 It is also required to detoxify and remove most heavy metals and toxic chemicals from the body.
 Hair analysis can provide some information about selenium status.
 Most people, however, need more selenium today.

-NATURAL AND SYNTHETIC THYROID GLANDULAR PRODUCTS
+NATURAL AND SYNTHETIC THYROID PRODUCTS

 I use a freeze-dried whole thyroid glandular product on most people with underactive thyroid activity or slow oxidation with wonderful success.

 If one must take thyroid hormones, the naturally-derived ones should work better.
 This is not always the case, but often they are less toxic and basically more nutritious.
 The natural products contain many other nutrients that may be needed for the thyroid.

-DIET AND ITS EFFECTS ON THYROID ACTIVITY
+DIET AND THYROID HEALTH

 Today, a very important cause of thyroid problems is the diet.
 This cannot be overstated or repeated often enough.
 There is much confusion on this subject, but we find consistently that some foods help the thyroid while others inhibit or damage it.